Arsonists blamed for Spanish wildfires

 The main blaze roared through scrubland along the coastline near residential areas around Javea, sending thick plumes of grey smoke into the air.

-It has razed more than 800 hectares (1,900 acres) of land, according to the regional government, and has charred several buildings in the area which is popular with British and German holidaymakers.
+It has razed more than 800 hectares (1,900 acres) of land, according to the regional government and charred several buildings in the area which is popular with British and German holidaymakers.

-Officials have evacuated around 1,400 people, including tourists, with many spending the night on cots in local schools or at local residents’ homes.
+Officials have evacuated around 1,400 people, including tourists, with many spending the night in local schools or at local residents’ homes.

 Many said they fled with just the clothes they were wearing.

-Firefighters said intense heat, low humidity levels and strong winds which changed direction fuelled the fire on the Costa Blanca but they were starting to gain the upper hand.
+Firefighters said the intense heat combined with low humidity levels and strong winds which changed direction fuelled the fire on the Costa Blanca but they were starting to gain the upper hand.

-The wildfire on the Mediterranean island of Menorca on Spain’s Balearic Islands broke out on Monday near the towns of Cala Moli, Na Macaret and Addaia, a local emergency services official said.
+The wildfire on the Mediterranean island of Menorca on Spain’s Balearic Islands broke out on Monday, a local emergency services official said.

-Around 600 people were either evacuated, or ordered to stay in their home or hotels because of the blaze, which firefighters said remained active but was now “stable”.
+Around 600 people were either evacuated, or ordered to stay in their home or hotels because of the blaze, which firefighters said was now “stable”.

 The fire has so far destroyed around 50 hectares of land but it is one of the largest blazes in recent years in Menorca, a mostly rural island with rolling fields and wooded ravines.